All Episodes

 I just took it when I figured out what had happened.

-Not the coach is bullying people, which that happens too, by the way.
+Not the coach is bullying people.

-Which is also coming in.
+That happens too, by the way, which is also coming in.

-It wasn't it wasn't the other.
+It wasn't the other.

-Um I I'm gonna tell you, it got so bad.
+I'll tell you, it got so bad.

-I know I gotta go to it got so bad at one point that I refused to go down.
+It got so bad at one point that I refused to go down.

-I went up and I said, You know what?
+I went up and I said, you know what?

 I'm just not going down there.

-Yeah, they're in uniform.
+They're in uniform.

-They're coming up into my where you been.
+They're coming up into my, where you been?

 I wouldn't trade those five years for anything.